Sinclair Cemetery History

 Sinclair Cemetery & Entrance (circa 1880s)

 The first grave in this cemetery is dated as far back as 1871, marking the resting place for the Sinclair family, early settlers of Wainuiomata.
 They played a huge role in logging the encompassing area where they lived.
-They notably deforested what was initially referred to as Sinclair Valley, later renamed Waterworks Valley or Reservoir Valley.
+They notably deforested what was initially referred to as Sinclair Valley, later renamed Waterworks Valley then Reservoir Valley.
 Their efforts extended up to the future water catchment area, where the Water Board intervened to prevent further progression.
 With the removal of trees in the valley by the Sinclair family, the gravesite stood out, as it was bordered by a fence and tall holly trees around its perimeter.
 But it eventually became hidden over time.

 Housing along Hine Road and Sunny Grove in the 1950s – 60s, along with the bush regenerating for many decades at the site, the cemetery was forgotten.
 The discovery took place after an investigation which was aided by an ex-resident who pointed out the site’s location.
 This was later confirmed by two descendents of the Sinclair family.